codefellows-seattle-301d26/14-rest-apis/README.md

 *3. As a user, I want a form and designated space for output so that I can search for books and see the results in a single view.*

 - Add a new View to `index.html` with a class of `search-view` which contains a form for searching the Google Books API by author, title, or ISBN.
+  - The form should contain three individual inputs.
   - Include a button to click when your want to trigger your search.
 - Add a new View to `index.html` with a class of `search-results`, which contains a section and unordered list tag.
   - Your `<ul></ul>` should include an `id` attribute for targeting and insertion of dynamic content.